-Parents/carers play a central role in relation to outcomes for children.
-We know that positive outcomes for children are more likely when parents provide positive guidance and care for their children based on the principles set out in the United Nations Convention on the Rights of the Child UNCRC.
+Parents/ carers play a central role in relation to outcomes for children.
+We know that positive outcomes for children are more likely when parents provide positive guidance and care for their children based on the principles set out in the United Nations Convention on the Rights of the Child (UNCRC).

 Parents/carers are in a stronger position to provide positive guidance if they have the mental and physical capacity to implement strategies and make changes.
+Figures below in table 1 are highlighting some of the problem areas for children, young people and families on Wirral.
 In order to provide the appropriate support and access for families it is essential that professionals understand the issues faced by families.